3 Skin Care Reasons A Beauty Expert Recommends CoQ10 Supplements*

 Listen: One of the best ways to help your skin as you age is to reduce oxidative stress in the body.
 Oxidative stress occurs when harmful molecules called free radicals build up and surpass the level of antioxidants, which are the tools your cells use to fight free radicals.
 (Basically, your body's natural defense becomes outnumbered.)
 When this happens, so does skin breakdown.

-Like other antioxidants, ubiquinol helps your body deal with these free radicals head-on.* It also protects against lipid peroxidation, a process by which free radicals damage cell membranes.* To top it off, CoQ10 protects the membranes of mitochondria and regenerates other antioxidants, like vitamins C and E—both of which are just as important for healthy skin.*
+Like other antioxidants, ubiquinol helps your body deal with these free radicals5 head-on.* It also protects against lipid peroxidation6, a process by which free radicals damage cell membranes.* To top it off, CoQ10 protects the membranes of mitochondria and regenerates other antioxidants7, like vitamins C and E—both of which are just as important for healthy skin.*

 Smooths fine lines & wrinkles.*